-A large part of the Ruby Mountain Range in Elko County is composed of biotite-orthoclase-quartz granite which is traversed in various places by pegmatite dikes.
+A large part of the ruby mountain range in Elko County is composed of biotite-orthoclase-quartz granite which is traversed in various places by pegmatite dikes.
 In the upper elevations of the western slopes a number of these pegmatite dikes contain the mineral beryl in addition to the common constituents of giant granite, such as segregated masses of feldspar, mica and quartz.

-On April 26, 1931, beryl was discovered by A. R. Clayton, of Lee, Nevada, at a point 4 miles north of the Merkeley Ranch, which is on Gilbert Creek at the east end of Mound Valley, 40 miles south of Elko.
-Subsequent prospecting by C. W. Enke, A. B. McNabb and others from Elko disclosed beryl in pegmatite outcrops at 5 separate places on the western mountain slopes near the head of Gilbert Canyon, at elevations ranging from 6,000 to 9,000 feet, and over an area about one mile wide and two miles long.
-A. R. Clayton and his associates have located 28 lode mining claims, and C. W. Enke and associates have located 7 mining claims upon the land covering the beryl outcrops.
+On April 26, 1931, beryl was discovered by A. R. Clayton of Lee, Nevada, at a point 4 miles north of the Merkelsy Ranch, which is on Gilbert Creek at the east end of Mound Valley, 40 miles south of Elko.
+Subsequent prospecting by C. W. Enke, A. B. McNabb and others from Elko disclosed beryl in pegmatite outcrops at 5 separate places on the Bestern mountain slopes near the head of Gilbert Canyon, at elevations ranging from 6,000 to 9,000 feet, and over an area about one mile wide and two miles long.
+A.R.
+Clayton and his associates have located 28 lode ining claims, and C. W. Enke and associates have located 7 mining claims upon the land covering the beryl outcrops.

-The beryl crystals are small, opague, light-green in color, from 1/8 inch to 1/2 inch in diameter and 1 to 3 inches long, with the exception of one place where larger crystals outcrop.
+The beryl crystals are small, opaque, light-green in color, from 1/8 inch to 1/2 inch in diameter and 1 to 5 inches long, with the exception of one place where larger crystals outcrop.
 The dissemination is not general throughout the pegmatite veins, but is localized in small areas.
-At these outcrops the beryl content may average one per cent of the dike material.
-At the exceptional spot mentioned some large crystals have been found, and one weighing 142 pounds was taken out.
-No mining has been done save a few desultory shots in the outcrops, the development of which might disclose a better grade of ore.
+At these outcrops the beryl content may average one percent of the dike material.
+At the exceptional spot mentioned some large crystals km have been found, and one weighing 142 pounds was taken out.
+No mining has been abuse save a few destatory shots in the outgrops, the development of which might disclose a better grade of ore.

-The beryl commonly appears as crystals loosely cemented in the matrix, and therefore might lend itself to a simple method of separation based on this characteristic and its hardness.
+matrix, and therefore might lend itself to a simple method of separation based on this characteristic and its hardness.
 Experimental work in the laboratory might lead to a process of concentration by methods of crushing, screening and water classification.
-Elko District, Beryl, continued.

 New uses are being found for beryllium metal and its alloys, which have a wide range of remarkable special properties.
-The only commercial ore is beryl, which contains from 10 per cent to 14 per cent beryllium oxide.
+The only commercial are is beryl, which centains from 10% to 14% beryllium exide.

-The market quotations given by the Engineering and Mining Journal for May, 1932, are:
+The market quotations given by the angineering and Mining Journal for May, 1932 are:

-Beryllium ore, minimum of 10 per cent BeO (beryllium oxide) \$20. to \$30. per short ton f.o.b.
-U. S. mines.
-Ore containing a minimum of 12 per cent BeO, \$35. per ton.
+Beryllium ore, minimum of 10% BeO (Beryllium oxide) \$20 to \$30 per short ton f.o.b.
+U.S. mines.
+Ore containing a minimum of 12% BeO \$35 per ton.

-Beryllium - copper, per pound, contain 12.5 per cent beryllium metal, \$6.35.

-The price of pure beryllium metal is still about \$100. per pound.
+Beryllium-copper, per pound, contain 12% beryllium etal, 36.25 The price of pure beryllium metal isstill about \$100 per pound.

-Beryllium metal and beryllium alloys are produced by Siemens and Halske, Akt.-Ges., Siemens-stadt, near Berlin, Germany.
+Berylium metal and beryllium alloys are produced by Siemens and Halske, akt.-Ges., Siemens-stadt, near Berlin, Germany.

-The isolation of beryllium was developed simultaneously, but quite independently by Stock & Goldschmidt in Germany and by Dickinson in America.
+The isolation of beryllium was developed simultaneously, but quite independently by Stock & Goldschmidt, in Germany and by Dickinson in America.
 Stock & Goldschmidt and associates are now banded together in the Beryllium Institute of the firm of Siemens & Halske.
-The production of beryllium at the Siemens works in 1929 may have been about one ton.
+The groduction of beryllium at the Siemens works in 1929 may have been about one ton.

 The Beryllium Corporation of America, Cleveland, Ohio, is a buyer of beryl ore.
-The Aluminum Company of America, Pittsburgh, Pa., which in 1929 bought a patent by Archer & Fink for an aluminum-beryllium alloy, may also be getting into the market for beryl.
+The Aluminum Company of America, Pittsburgh, Pa., which in 1929 bought a patent by Archor & Fink for an aluminum-beryllium alloy, may also be getting into the market for beryl.
 As yet the market is limited, and there are many sources of ore in this country.

-A new book on beryllium:
+An new book on beryllium:

-Beryllium, its Production and Application-
+Beryllium, Its Production and Application --